Skip to main content

 2

-All three steps require the master seed to be derived (overridable via dependency injection).
-The wallet signing prompt will appear on step 1 if the seed has not been derived yet in this session.
+Both sub-steps require the master seed to be derived (overridable via dependency injection).
+The wallet signing prompt fires the first time the seed is needed if it has not been derived yet in this session.

 On-Chain Account